 Prostate Cancer: Uncensored podcast unfiltered discussions with researchers, caregivers, patients, and medical professionals about prostate cancer.
 Listen online, or subscribe and download on your favorite podcasting platform; episodes are available for listening on Apple Podcasts, Anchor.fm, Stitcher, Google Podcasts, TuneIn, PlayerFM, Pocket Casts, Spotify, PodBean, RadioPublic, and more.

-Listen now on the website, download a PDF transcript, or read the full transcript below.
+Listen now on the website or read the full transcript below.

 Dr. Reggie Tucker Seeley:

 Welcome to Prostate Cancer Uncensored, a podcast produced by ZERO – The End of Prostate Cancer.
 I’m Dr. Reggie Tucker-Seeley, ZERO’s Vice President of Health Equity.

 I’m Kris Bennett, ZERO’s Director of Health Equity, Community Organizing & Engagement.
 As an ex-professional basketball player myself, I’m really excited about today’s guest, NBA All-Star, Grant Hill.

 As many of you know, Grant Hill is a retired Detroit Pistons and Duke University basketball player and part owner of the Atlanta Hawks.
 He is also a passionate advocate for raising awareness about prostate cancer among Black men.
 Welcome to Prostate Cancer Uncensored, Grant.

 First, we wanted to take a second just to thank you again for your advocacy around raising awareness around prostate cancer generally and also your efforts to highlight the disproportion that impact it has on Black families.
 This is such important work as we all know.
 Would you mind telling us a little about how you raised awareness and why you got into this?